davisshaver/wp-rainbow/readme.txt

 Tested up to: 6.0
 Requires at least: 5.9
 Requires PHP: 7.0
-Stable tag: 0.2.7
+Stable tag: 0.2.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP Rainbow allows WordPress users to log in with Ethereum using the Sign-In With Ethereum standard, powered by RainbowKit.
+RainbowKit Login allows WordPress users to log in with Ethereum using the Sign-In With Ethereum standard, powered by RainbowKit.

 == Description ==